HotaruCMS/HotaruCMS/README.txt

 Please visit [the appropriate documentation page][1] for the most up-to-date version of these instructions.

-Instructions last updated: May 19th 2013
+Instructions last updated: July 2013

 Requirements
 ------------

-Hotaru CMS has been tested using PHP 5.3.2~  and MySQL 5.0~.
+Hotaru CMS has been tested using PHP 5.2.x~  and MySQL 5.0~.

 Upgrading
 ---------